JetBrains/phpstorm-workshop/workshop/12_Tools/04_Vagrant.md

 Vagrant

 For this tutorial, we don't provide a Vagrant image.
-Please use our Vagrant base workshop.